symfony/symfony-docs/reference/forms/types/integer.rst

 **type**: ``integer`` **default**: ``\NumberFormatter::ROUND_HALFUP``

-By default, if the users enters a non-integer number, it will be rounded down.
+By default, if the user enters a non-integer number, it will be rounded down.
 You have several configurable options for that rounding.
 Each option is a constant on the :phpclass:`NumberFormatter` class: